.symfony/services.yaml mydatabase: # supported versions: 10.2, 10.3, 10.4, 10.5 # 5.5, 10.0 and 10.1 are also available but not maintained upstream type: mariadb:10.5 disk: 1024

 Table of Contents

 MariaDB is a MySQL-compatible relational database system.
-Its XtraDB storage engine is equivalent to MySQL with InnoDB.

 To use it in your application, add it to your